Skip to Content Top

 Edmond Annulment Lawyers

-Call our Edmond office at (405) 331-7884 or contact us online today.
+Call our office at (405) 331-7884 or contact us online today to speak with an experienced Edmond annulment attorney.

 What Is an Annulment?

 An annulment is a legal procedure that declares a marriage void, as though it never existed.
-While a divorce ends a legally valid marriage, an annulment says that, at least from a legal perspective, it never existed because it was invalid from the start.
+While a divorce ends a legally valid marriage, an annulment states that, at least from a legal perspective, it never existed because it was invalid from the start.
 Annulment is not as common as divorce, mainly because its requirements are more specific.

 The Grounds for an Annulment in Oklahoma